 Available with Spatial Analyst license.

-This function allows you to overlay several rasters using a common measurement scale and weight each according to its importance.
+Overlays several rasters using a common measurement scale and weights each according to its importance.

 All input rasters must be integer.
 A floating-point raster must first be converted to an integer raster before it can be used.

 Each value class in an input raster is assigned a new value based on an evaluation scale.
 These new values are reclassifications of the original input raster values.
 A restricted value is used for areas you want to exclude from the analysis.

 Each input raster is weighted according to its importance or its percent influence.
 The weight is a relative percentage, and the sum of the percent influence weights must equal 100.
 Influences are specified by integer values only.
 Decimal values are rounded down to the nearest integer.

 Changing the evaluation scales or the percent influence can change the results of the weighted overlay analysis.

 The weighted overlay table consists of four parts:

 The simplest way to enter a weighted overlay table is to load a preexisting table.
 A weighted overlay table can be created using the Weighted Overlay geoprocessing tool.
 To create the table, open the tool, fill in the parameters, and click the Save Overlay Table button .